apostrophecms/docs/docs/guide/migration/upgrading.md

 ### Code Upgrader

-The *Code* Upgrader tool support upgrading codebases for **full Apostrophe projects** (websites) and **installable modules**.
+The *Code* Upgrader tool supports upgrading codebases for **full Apostrophe projects** (websites) and **installable modules**.
 It has two major roles in converting an A2 codebase to use Apostrophe 3:

 1. It will lint an Apostrophe codebase for A2 syntax and structure that must change.
 This is its `lint` command.
 2. It will *make* many of those code changes for you.
 This is its `upgrade` command.

-Additionally, there is a `reset` command that can undo the automated changes.
+Additionally, there is a `reset` command that can undo all uncommitted changes.
 Always use a new git branch during this process as well to have an additional way to roll back changes.

 One reason we recommend using this tool to execute changes on a full project is that it will make minimal code adjustments for A3 use.
-This is important because additional changes (such as complete module name changes), could unnecessarily break compatibility with the [upgraded database](#content-upgrader).
-After running the automatic code upgrade, take care in the final code changes to avoid effecting data compatibility.
+This is important because additional changes (such as field name changes), could unnecessarily break compatibility with the [upgraded database](#content-upgrader).
+After running the automatic code upgrade, take care in the final code changes to avoid affecting data compatibility.

 The Code Upgrader is installed globally in a Node environment (including developer environments) and run as a command line tool. **See the [Code Upgrader README](https://www.npmjs.com/package/@apostrophecms/code-upgrader) for full instructions.**